MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-navigation-modern-experience.md

 - Audiences (if your viewers can clearly identify the audience to which they belong – such as student or teacher)
 - Expertise areas or functions

 The default navigation for all SharePoint sites primarily includes *type* of content.
 For [**communication sites**](https://support.office.com/article/94A33429-E580-45C3-A090-5512A8070732), the default navigation includes Documents, Pages, and Site Contents.
-These categories are helpful as you are building your site, but they are not typically going to add value to your viewers once your site is ready to launch.
+These categories are helpful as you're building your site, but they are not typically going to add value to your viewers once your site is ready to launch.

 This is because the consumer of a communication site typically doesn't care about the *type* of content – they care about the *purpose* or *subject* of the content.
-For communication sites, plan to delete the "out of the box" navigation when you are ready to launch and replace it with something that aligns with the guidance provided in the local navigation section of this guide.
+For communication sites, plan to delete the "out of the box" navigation when you're ready to launch and replace it with something that aligns with the guidance provided in the local navigation section of this guide.

 The default navigation for [**team sites**](https://support.office.com/article/75545757-36c3-46a7-beed-0aaa74f0401e) includes links to the related services provided by Microsoft 365 for modern teams – including a link to the shared team notebook and the conversations for the team in Outlook.
 These represent the typical features that teams need to effectively collaborate and might be hard for people to find without the experience provided by the navigation.